-- (a) During the year ended 31 December 2022, the Group recognised subsidies of approximately HK\$2,276,000 (2021: nil) in relation to Employment Support Scheme under Anti-epidemic Fund provided by the Hong Kong government as part of the relief measures on COVID-19 pandemic. - (b) During the year ended 31 December 2022, the Group received compensation from insurance company of HK\$936,000 (2021: nil) for the additional cost incurred for the construction work arising from the typhoon.
+- (a) During the year ended 31 December 2023, the Group recognised subsidies of HK\$330,000 (2022: HK\$2,276,000) in relation to Technology Voucher Programme (2022: Employment Support Scheme under Anti-epidemic Fund provided by the Hong Kong government as part of the relief measures on COVID-19 pandemic).
+There were no unfulfilled condition or contingencies relating to these grants. - (b) During the year ended 31 December 2023, the Group received compensation from insurance company of HK\$nil (2022: HK\$936,000) for the additional cost for the construction work arising from the typhoon.